AzethK/React-Caffiend/README.md

 # Caffiend

-Coffe-tracking app that uses React, FantaCSS and Firebase
+Coffee-tracking app that uses React, FantaCSS and Firebase